Ph.D., University of Washington, 2010

 Office: ELA 237

-Medical anthropology, qualitative methods, social network analysis, anthropological theory, childhood vaccination, infectious disease, growth and development
+medical anthropology, public health, anthropological theory, qualitative methods, social network analysis, health disparities, childhood vaccination, health policy, growth and development

 Brunson EK, Shell-Duncan B, Steele M. 2009.
 Women’s autonomy and its relationship with women’s status and children’s nutrition among the Rendille of northern Kenya.
 American Journal of Human Biology 21:55-64.